Sociology BA (Hons) (with Foundation Year)UCAS Code: L301|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Our sociology degree is based around a core that provides inputs from social theory and from the comparison of different forms of society.
 The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society, both nationally and globally, and by studying the theories and methods that help to explain and understand these issues.
 It also examines and evaluates the methods of research which make the study of society possible.
 The degree enables you to study a range of additional topics which cover the whole spectrum of sociological inquiry.

 Staff are enthusiastic and dedicated and will help you to get the most out of your degree.
-In line with Liverpool Hope’s commitment to social justice both, nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.
+In line with Liverpool Hope’s commitment to social justice, both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.

 If you are studying Sociology as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second year and approximately 8 teaching hours in your third year.
 If you are studying Sociology as part of a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second year and approximately 4 teaching hours in your third year.
+Your remaining teaching hours at first, second and third years will be spent in your other subject as a Combined Honours student: again, approximately 6 hours at first year, 5 hours at second year, and 4 hours at third year.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.